-In March, Google rolled out one of the biggest algorithm updates in a long time.
-In fact, it was two updates at once — a so-called Core Update and a Spam Update.
-We’ve evaluated the 1,000 websites that lost the most traffic due to the update and can draw some clear conclusions about how it’s affecting sites in Sweden.
+During March, Google rolled out one of the biggest algorithm updates in a long time.
+In fact, two at the same time: a so-called Core Update and a Spam Update.
+We have evaluated the 1,000 sites that lost the most in the update and can draw some clear conclusions about how the update is affecting Sweden.
 Here’s what we know.

-Let’s start by looking at what Google itself is communicating.
-Often, it provides at least some indication of what they aim to achieve — even if it’s rarely very precise or actionable.
+We can start by looking at what Google themselves have communicated.
+This is often at least an indication of what they want to achieve, even if it’s rarely very precise or something to act on directly.
+During March, they mainly spoke about two things:

 One of the sites in Sweden that took a hit in the update had scaled up its content.

-It has taken various forms, but what has happened is that Google’s search results—especially in the U.S.—have become filled with very low-quality content, and Google needs to address this to avoid losing users’ trust.
-Every beginner in SEO has realized that if you have a strong domain, you can fill it with thousands, tens of thousands, or even hundreds of thousands of landing pages.
-All with “unique” text.
-The three types of spam that Google addresses are therefore:
+This has taken different forms, but what has happened is that Google’s search results, especially in the US, have been flooded with very low-quality content, and Google needs to address this in order not to lose users’ trust.
+Every beginner in SEO has realized that if you have a strong domain, you can fill it with thousands, tens of thousands, or even hundreds of thousands of landing pages — all with “unique” text.

 Scaled content

-By “scaled content,” Google means publishing content on an entirely new scale on an existing, reputable site—like your company website, for example.
-I’ve seen cases where sites that had 200 pages of content before 2023 suddenly ballooned to 700,000 pages and multiplied their traffic from Google.
-A rapid increase like that carries the risk of a real pancake crash (see image above).
+By scaled content, Google means publishing content on a completely new scale on an existing, solid website — your company site, for example.
+I’ve seen cases where sites that had 200 pages of content before 2023 suddenly had 700,000 pages and multiplied their traffic from Google.
+A rapid growth that risks a real crash landing (see the image above).

 Reputation abuse

-When a site with a very strong reputation—a good example in Sweden might be a daily or evening newspaper—starts adding large amounts of third-party content, for example with affiliate links.
+When a site with a very strong reputation — a good example in Sweden could be daily or evening newspapers — adds大量third-party content filled with, for example, affiliate links.
 I can’t help but think of all the discount code pages that have popped up on media platforms in recent years.
-Google sees this as using the site’s good reputation to make easy money from the search results.
+Google’s view is that this exploits the site’s good reputation to make easy money from search results.

 Expired domain abuse

-Buying an expired domain that still has backlinks pointing to it and filling it with content designed to rank for a wide range of keywords is the third tactic Google aims to crack down on.
+Buying an expired domain that still has inbound links pointing to it and filling it with content to rank for a wide range of keywords is the third form they want to address.

-As you can see, the differences between these tactics are minimal—it’s really just about how one obtains authority for their content so it can perform well in search results.
-The core approach is the same: flooding a site with content that doesn’t really add value, targeting large volumes of keywords with that content, and then monetizing the traffic, often through affiliate links.
+As you can see, the difference between these is marginal.
+It’s really about how authority is leveraged to get content to rank well in search results.
+The foundation is the same: flooding with content that doesn’t really add value, ranking for lots of keywords with it, and then monetizing that traffic — often through affiliate links.

 What does the data say?

-We have reviewed the 1,000 websites in Sweden that lost the most traffic during the month.
-After filtering out those that made other major changes—such as switching domains or platforms—it becomes clear: websites that added a large amount of questionable-quality content have taken a significant hit.
-There are plenty of examples of sites that are essentially just a domain linked together with other similar domains, featuring an almost endless number of pages.
+We have reviewed the 1,000 sites that lost the most during the month (in Sweden), and after filtering out those that made other major changes — such as switching domains or platforms — the picture becomes clear.
+Sites that added very large amounts of questionable-quality content have taken a significant hit.
+There are plenty of examples of sites that are essentially just one domain linked together with others of the same type, with nearly endless numbers of pages.

 Some such examples:

-We see some that are more legitimate businesses but have scaled their content — two examples:
+We also see some more legitimate companies that have scaled their content, for example:

 Has anyone won?

-So it is, without a doubt — playing in the search results is a zero-sum game; there always has to be someone in the top spot.
-The truth is, as with all of Google’s updates, it’s murky, because it’s hard to get the algorithm exactly right.
-It’s difficult to say that any of the other lunch sites that have popped up to replace mylunch.se are actually better (because they’re not); it’s just that they didn’t send quite as clear signals to the new algorithm (which, by the way, shows many signs of being similar to the Panda update).
+Yes, without a doubt.
+Playing in the search results is a zero-sum game — there always has to be someone in first place.
+The truth is that, as with all Google updates, it’s fuzzy, because it’s difficult to get the algorithm exactly right.
+It’s hard to say that any of the other lunch sites that have popped up instead of mylunch.se are actually better (because they’re not); it’s just that they didn’t have quite as clear signals to the new algorithm (which, by the way, shows many signs of being similar to the Panda update).

 What can I do?

-So far, we haven’t seen any sites that have recovered, and my guess is that it’s not going to happen — at least not in the sense that you’ll get back to the traffic levels you had with your scaled content.
-If you know you’ve been walking a fine line with your content and are now just back to the traffic you had before, you should probably be thankful that this update is kinder than the aforementioned Panda update — that one would have kicked you out completely.
+We haven’t yet seen any sites recover, and my guess is that it won’t happen — at least not in the sense of returning to the traffic levels they had with their scaled content.
+If you know you’ve been balancing on the edge with your content and have now fallen back to the traffic you had before, you should probably be grateful that this update is kinder than the previously mentioned Panda, which would have thrown you out completely.

-If you’ve lost more traffic than you feel you deserve, then you probably have a long and rather painful cleanup process ahead of you.
-You need to remove all the junk from your site — and you’ll need to cut deep, until it hurts.
-After that, it’s time, high-quality content, and building authority that will lead you forward.
+If you’ve lost more than you feel you deserve, you likely have a long and fairly painful cleanup ahead of you.
+You’ll need to remove all the junk from your site, and you’ll have to cut away so much that it hurts.
+After that, time, high-quality content, and authority are the way forward.

 Magnus is one of the world's most prominent search marketing specialists and primarily works with management and strategy at his agency Brath AB.